mcclayton/query-console/README.md

 ```
 query-console -p 3000
 ```
-Now open up your browser to localhost:<PORT> to view Query Console :rocket:
+Now open up your browser to localhost:3000 to view Query Console :rocket:

 _Note: This will start the Client Server on port 3000, and the API Server on the next port (i.e. 3001)_